You should also see our tips on How to avoid being phished and How to avoid viruses, Trojans, worms and spyware.

 In addition, hackers often try to direct you to malicious webpages by spamming out links via email.

 You should use a different password for each site where you have a user account.
 That way, if a password is compromised, only one account will be affected.
 In addition, make sure that your passwords are hard to guess and never use a dictionary word as your password.

 Consider blocking access to certain websites or types of web content

-In a company environment, you may want to prevent users from accessing sites that are inappropriate for workplace use, or that may pose a security threat (e.g., by installing spyware on computers) or offend someone.
+In a company environment, you may want to prevent users from accessing sites that are inappropriate for workplace use, or that may pose a security threat (e.g., by installing spyware on computers).
 You can do this with web filtering software or a hardware appliance.
 Even if users are allowed to visit websites, you should make sure that all webpages they visit are scanned for security threats.

 Scan email for malware and spam

 Anti-spam programs can detect unwanted email and prevent it from reaching users’ inboxes, as well as scan for malware contained within the email.

 Don’t click on pop-up messages

 If you see unsolicited pop-ups, such as a message warning that a computer is infected and offering virus removal, don’t follow links or click to accept software downloads.
 Doing so could result in you downloading malicious code such as fake antivirus software.